A revolutionary 3-4-3 tactical concept inspired by Alonso's Leverkusen, adapted for Real Madrid with Trent, Mbappé, and Bellingham at the core

 Only time will tell whether Xabi Alonso's time at Real Madrid will be a success.
 However, if his time at Bayer Leverkusen is anything to go off, Madridistas can feel cautiously optimistic for the future under their former midfield maestro.

-the tactic using the link attached to this article and follow FM Blog and
+If you want a taste of this outstanding tactic, make sure to download the tactic using the link attached to this article and follow FM Blog and myself (@AshtonGgmu) on our respective socials.

-I hope you have enjoyed this article, and I wish you much success with this
+I hope you have enjoyed this article, and I wish you much success with this tactic on your saves!

 Thanks for reading!